 Simple is usually best!
 There is something to be said to sit down and enjoy an elaborate, complex, gourmet meal, but, more often than not, life is too busy for that luxury.
-Truthfully, we are drawn to comfort food, food that has been simply prepared and reminds us of our childhood golden years.
+Truthfully, we are drawn to comfort food, food that has been simply prepared and reminds us of our childhood and sitting around mom's kitchen table.

 My brothers used to drive home from school on their scooter and honk their horn while hollering: "Mamma, hai buttato la pasta?"
 Hungrily they wanted to know if mom had already put the spaghetti into the boiling water.
 The aroma of fresh garlic sizzling in the pan permeated our kitchen and nothing would satisfy them more than a plate of pasta with pomarola.